 About Anish A. Shah, M.D., M.H.S.

 r.
 Anish Shah completed his undergraduate degree in Public Health from the University of North Carolina at Chapel Hill.
 After working in Nicaragua trying to improve the healthcare of women and children, he then earned his medical degree from the Medical College of Virginia in Richmond.
-He completed his residency in Obstetrics and Gynecology and a three-year fellowship in Reproductive Endocrinology and Infertility at Duke University, where he also served on the medical staff.
+He completed his residency in Obstetrics and Gynecology and a 3 year fellowship in Reproductive Endocrinology and Infertility at Duke University, where he also served on the medical staff.

 At Duke University, he obtained a Master’s in Health Economics and Clinical Research.
 His primary focus of research was improving fertility care by reducing miscarriages and improving safety.
 He studied medical genetics at Duke University to create a more comprehensive approach to reproductive genetic care including comprehensive chromosomal screening (CCS) evaluation of embryos, which reduces miscarriages.